hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/tutorials/testing/testing_with_artificial_conditions.md

 QA teams run playtests with multiple people, each with their own system-wide conditioning settings.
 We can imitate this workflow locally by setting different per-peer network conditions.
 This approach isn't as reflective of reality as good QA tests on different machines, but it allows us to test these more peculiar scenarios locally.
 :::

-There is a group of scenarios where we would want to test how the game behaves when a player with a different baseline connection quality from most of our other peers joins the game - an example of such case can be someone playing from a significantly remote location or connecting from a device that's on a mobile network.
+There is a group of scenarios where we would want to test how the game behaves when a Player with a different baseline connection quality from most of our other peers joins the game - an example of such case can be someone playing from a significantly remote location or connecting from a device that's on a mobile network.

 In this case we would want to have an ability to set artificial conditions on a per-peer basis, which is possible with the [Network Simulator tool](https://docs-multiplayer.unity3d.com/tools/current/tools-network-simulator/).